The Galaxy Group Merger Origin of the Cloverleaf Odd Radio Circle System: Imaging analysis

 \section{Imaging analysis}

-For extracting the image, we select \texttt{(FLAG \& 0xfb0825)!=0 \&\& PATTERN<=4} events.
-We adopt the cooling function in the $[0.5,1.2]\times(1+z)$~keV band at the system's average temperature to convert the density to projected surface brightness.
+For extracting the image, we selected \texttt{(FLAG \& 0xfb0825)!=0 \&\& PATTERN<=4} events.
+We adopted the cooling function in the $[0.5,1.2]\times(1+z)$~keV band at the system's average temperature to convert the density to projected surface brightness.